helloandre/cr48/README.md

 ### Known Bugs
 For some reason libz.so and libcrypto.so do not work with python.
 This is not an issue as I have not run into any problems (including cloning/pushing with hg/git).
 If you find a fix for this, please fork this and pull request.

-Vim acts strange sometimes.
-The main thing i've noticed is that you can only backspace things that you have enterd int he current INSERT session.
-If you exit vim, or exit then reenter INSERT mode, you cannot backspace anything, you must :d the entire line and start again.
-Is this something with the .vimrc?
-I have this same one on two other boxes with no problems.
-If you find a fix, let me know.

 Libcurl does not work with git (i haven't tried with hg).
 So you cannot use http or https with those.

 ### Things To Look Out For